Analyse, synthesise, and assimilate research

 [.number-box-cms]1[.number-box-cms][.text-col-1]First, you could do a search within Scholarcy for ‘Cognitive behavioural therapy introductory paper’, then generate a flashcard summary.
 The idea here is to find a paper which provides an overview of CBT.[.text-col-1]

-[.number-box-cms]2[.number-box-cms][.text-col-1]From here, you can read the abstract, Scholarcy highlights and Summary, as well as take a look at the Key concepts.[.text-col-1]
+[.number-box-cms]2[.number-box-cms][.text-col-1]From here, you can read the Snapshot, Key findings and Structured summary, as well as take a look at the Key concepts.[.text-col-1]

 [.number-box-cms]1[.number-box-cms][.text-col-1]You can gauge the state of knowledge on a topic by looking at a systematic review or meta-analysis.
 For example: to determine the efficacy of Cognitive Behavioural Therapy for anxiety, you could search for ‘Cognitive Behavioral Therapy and anxiety meta-analysis’ in Scholarcy, and generate a Flashcard summary.
 To try this yourself, combine a research topic with 'systematic review' or 'meta-analysis', to see the state of research to date.[.text-col-1]